Airlines struggle with global pilot shortage

 The surge in employee costs, which rival fuel as the biggest strain on an airline's finances, comes as higher oil prices are already squeezing margins.
 Airlines say ticket prices have not kept pace with costs.

-"These cost pressures are not about to stop imminently," International Air Transport Association (IATA) chief economist Brian Pearce said at the trade group's annual meeting in Sydney, where IATA lowered its airline profit forecast by 12 percent, citing higher fuel and labor costs.
+"These cost pressures are not about to stop imminently," International Air Transport Association (IATA) chief economist Brian Pearce said at the trade group's annual meeting in Sydney, where IATA lowered its airline profit forecast by 12 per cent, citing higher fuel and labour costs.

 "It's the symptom of a wider issue.
 If we look at developed economies, unemployment in the OECD has fallen to lows and we are starting to get wage pressures, of which pilot shortages are a symptom in our industry," he told airline bosses, many of whom expressed concern about a shortage on the sidelines of the IATA annual meeting this week.